William T. Daniel, PhD

 I'm also leading a team of researchers analyzing the digital behaviour of French legislative candidates, as part of a larger study funded by the Digital Society Project.

 I am also working on a separate research stream to explore how the national identities of EU political support staff condition the broader behaviours of the institutions in which they serve.

 My book on the career paths of Members of the European Parliament.

-My dissertation forms the basis of a book project that is currently under contract with Oxford University Press for completion in 2014, following the upcoming European elections.
+My book, Career Behaviour and the European Parliament: All Roads Lead through Brussels?, was published by Oxford University Press in 2015.
 The project explores institutional change in the European Parliament and its effect on the career paths of its membership.
 To do so, I examine the role of legislative professionalization and national political party gatekeepers on the career behavior and advancement strategies of European Parliament legislators.
-The project uses a major new source of quantitative data that I have collected on the personal and professional backgrounds of all European deputies, 1979-2009, and which will be extended through 2014 following the elections.
+The project uses a major new source of quantitative data that I have collected on the personal and professional backgrounds of all European deputies, 1979-2014, that is available on the research tab of my page.
 It also relies on over fifty qualitative interviews that I have conducted with legislators and other political experts in Belgium, France, Germany, Luxembourg, and Poland.

 Related research that I have published since my book.

 Related research on the legislative behavior of Members of the European Parliament that builds on this volume has appeared in JCMS: Journal of Common Market Studies, European Union Politics, Party Politics, Journal of European Integration, The Journal of European Public Policy, The Journal of Legislative Studies, Politics & Gender, Research & Politics, and in the form of various ongoing working papers and book chapters.
 For additional information on these projects, please consult my Publications & Data page.